murffious/FullStackMastery-Resources/README.md

 also can copy the enitre css document in a snese by useing CSS Steal extension and indivually by viewing each itme and its CSS also you can find some of the JS

+click the arrow to inpect an element see the CSS associated and the classes break down - mobile responsive and tablet view
 Network .
 XHR
 all the images
 scarpers